-38. The national non-gas grid map, developed for Affordable Warmth Solutions in conjunction with the Department for Business, Energy and Industrial Strategy (BEIS), shows that 38.6% of homes in Tunbridge Wells are off the gas network.
-This figure is the highest in Kent (Figure 7)11 and higher than the average of 20% across the Energy South2East Local Energy Strategy area.
+- However, it is important to remember that not all homes in the borough are on the gas network.
+In 2018, 83 GWh of energy in the domestic sector came from petroleum products (9%), 8 GWh from coal (1%), and 7 GWh from manufactured fuels (1%).
+See Figure 4. - The national non-gas grid map, developed for Affordable Warmth Solutions in conjunction with the Department for Business, Energy and Industrial Strategy (BEIS), shows that 38.6% of homes in Tunbridge Wells Borough are off the gas network.
+This figure is the highest in Kent (Figure 7) (see Non-gas map) and higher than the average of 20% across the Energy South2East Local Energy Strategy area.